 - M.A. in Communication and Development Studies (co-administered with the Center for International Studies).

-The School of Media Arts and Studies offers programs of study leading to a Master of Arts in Media Arts & Studies, a Masters of Fine Arts in Communication Media Arts, and a Doctor of Philosophy in Mass Communication.
 Ohio University is a well-established, notable liberal arts university known for its commitment to graduate studies, and its high standards in research and in professional development in numerous communication disciplines.